Padres’ Tommy Pham said to be in good condition after getting stabbed outside strip club

 “The San Diego Police Department is actively investigating the incident, and we will have no further comment at this time,” the team said.

-Pham, listed at 6-1 and 223 pounds, completed his first season with the Padres last week when they were eliminated from the playoffs by the Los Angeles Dodgers.
-He batted .375 over six postseason games, after batting .211, with three home runs, 12 RBI and a .624 OPS, in 31 regular season games.
+Pham completed his first season with the Padres last week when they were eliminated from the playoffs by the Los Angeles Dodgers in the National League Division Series.
+He batted .375 over six postseason games, after batting .211, with three home runs, 12 RBI and a .624 on-base-plus-slugging percentage, in 31 regular season games.

-The first Vietnamese American player to participate in a major league game since 2006 (per mlb.com), Pham was traded to the Padres from the Tampa Bay Rays in December.
+The first Vietnamese American player to participate in a major league game since 2006 (per MLB.com), Pham was traded to the Padres from the Tampa Bay Rays in December.
 He came to the Rays in 2018 via a trade from the St. Louis Cardinals, who drafted him out of a Las Vegas high school with a 16th-round pick in 2006 and promoted him to the major leagues in 2014.

 Read more: